-Command Line Argument Description /2 There are 2 MB of configuration data saved at the end of the drive in the Integrated RAID Configuration Data (IRCD).
-When used with this option, the A[m] argument reduces the reported drive size by 2 MB.
-If [m] is not specified, the utility configures RAID in RAID 0 (STRIPE) mode with 64 K stripe size. /E [0] This argument erases the configuration/error log sector (metadata). • When [o] = C, the argument erases the configuration sector. • When [o] = E, the argument erases the error log sector.
+Command Line Argument Description /E [0] This argument erases the configuration/error log sector (metadata).
+When [o] = C, the argument erases the configuration sector.
+When [o] = E, the argument erases the error log sector.
 When [o] = A, the argument erases both the configuration and error log sectors. /@ [CONFIG.
 FILENAME] This argument configures the RAID from the specified configuration file.
 If the file name is not specified, the configuration file name is assumed to be HYPERCFG.CFG. /L This argument displays the configuration sector of the drives. /F [FILENAME] This argument redirects the output to the specified file name.
 If the file name is not specified the default file is assumed to be HYPERCFG.CFG. /s This argument runs HYPERCFG in silent mode.
 In silent mode, information messages are not displayed on the console.
 This argument does not turn off the display of error messages.
 To turn off the display of error messages, use operating system commands to redirect the output of the messages to a file. /?
-This argument displays help information. /x This argument enables the server to display an error message and pause before continuing execution of the command.
+This argument displays help information. /X This argument enables the server to display an error message and pause before continuing execution of the command.